Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Model Quantization: An Information-Theoretic Perspective

-In Sec. \ref{sec:lower_bound_to_the_minimax_risk}, we derive a lower bound on \eqref{eq:asymptotic_minimax_risk} giving us an information theoretic limit on the performance of the best possible learning code (in a global minimax sense) that we can hope to come up with under this setting.
-Subsequently, in Sec. \ref{sec:algorithms_for_model_quantization}, we propose several model quantization schemes that achieve a performance matching the derived lower bound, establishing their optimality as well as the tightness of the lower bound.
+In \S \ref{sec:lower_bound_to_the_minimax_risk}, we derive a lower bound on \eqref{eq:asymptotic_minimax_risk} giving us a performance limit of the best possible learning code (in a global minimax sense) that we can hope to come up with under this setting.
+Subsequently, in \S \ref{sec:algorithms_for_model_quantization}, we propose several model quantization schemes that achieve a performance matching the derived lower bound, establishing their optimality as well as the tightness of the lower bound.